-The following comments are from English teachers who have worked, or are currently teaching English in Turkey.
-If you are an English teacher and have some advice to share about Turkey, please post here.
+The following comments are from English teachers who have taught, or are currently teaching English in Turkey.

 Duygu 5 January 2007